mushroomfire/mdapy/README.rst

      - **Pythonic by Design**
      - One-liner analyses.
 All data lives in a
        `Polars <https://pola.rs>`_ DataFrame and interops natively with NumPy.

+   * - 🪶
+     - **Minimal Dependencies**
+     - The core package depends only on NumPy and Polars, keeping installation lightweight and easy to reproduce across environments.

    * - 🌍
      - **Truly Cross-Platform**